Getting Versailles tickets is very easy, and this post will tell you about the best options available.

-Versailles is a fantastic mixture of history and art, incredible architecture, perfectly designed gardens.
+The castle is a fantastic mixture of art, incredible architecture, perfectly designed gardens.
 Adults love it for its intricate, unique history.
-Children love it because – well – it is a castle, where kings, queens and princesses lived.
+Children love it because – well – it is a castle, where kings, queens and princesses once lived.

 Some Background Information About Versailles

-King Louis XIV was also the one who decided to move his residence to Versailles – until then the royal family had been living in the Louvre.
-Along with the royal family, Louis XIV took his court and the government.
-As he feared plotting against the monarchy and himself by aristocrat families, moving the entire court to Versailles was a way of keeping them all under this control.
+King Louis XIV was the one who decided to move his residence to Versailles – until then the royal family had been living in the Louvre.
+He also brought his court and the government there: fearing plotting against the monarchy and himself by aristocratic families, this was a way of keeping everyone under this control.

 Versailles became a UNESCO World Heritage Site in 1979.

-Studies of the kingdom of Louis XIV and of the beginning of the French Revolution, books, movies such as Marie Antoinette, the TV series Versailles, and even cartoon series such as The Rose of Versailles (a Japanese anime whose original title was Berusaiyu no Bara which in Italy became insanely famous as Lady Oscar and that literally all children would watch in the 1980s) all contributed to make this a world famous attraction.
+Studies of the kingdom of Louis XIV and of the beginning of the French Revolution, books, movies such as Marie Antoinette, the TV series Versailles, and even cartoon series all contributed to make this a world famous attraction.

 Visiting the Palace of Versailles more in depth

-The Hall of Mirrors is the most famous one at Versailles.
-This 70 meters long hall has 17 arcade mirrors located directly opposite 17 windows overlooking the gardens, a series of fabulous glass chandeliers, statues, and a beautifully painted ceiling.
-It’s honestly quite crowded most of the time, but you’ll still manage to get an idea of its grandeur.
+HALL OF MIRRORS – This is the most famous room Versailles.
+This 70 meters (almost 230 feet) long hall has 17 arcade mirrors located directly opposite 17 windows overlooking the gardens, a series of fabulous glass chandeliers, statues, and a beautifully painted ceiling.

-At the end of the Hall of Mirrors, the Salon of Peace and the Salon of War are also a must see, as well as Louis XIV beautifully decorated Grand Apartments and the Queen’s private apartments.
+SALON OF PEACE AND SALON OF WAR – At the end of the Hall of Mirrors, they both are a must see, together with Louis XIV beautifully decorated Grand Apartments and the Queen’s private apartments.

-The State Apartments – a series of 7 rooms that were used for official purposes – are beautifully decorated in Italian style, with marble panelling and painted ceilings.
+STATE APARTMENTS – A series of 7 rooms that were used for official purposes, beautifully decorated in Italian style, with marble panelling and painted ceilings.

-The gardens and the fountains are splendid.
-Unless you are on a guided tour of the gardens, a map is absolutely necessary or else you’ll get lost and end up missing the nicest bits (I really liked the Colonnade Grove).
+GARDENS AND FOUNTAINS – They are truly splendid.
+Unless you are on a guided tour of the gardens, a map is absolutely necessary or else you’ll get lost and end up missing the nicest bits, such as the Colonnade Grove.
 Throughout the gardens, a stereo system plays subtle, beautiful classic music that will accompany your visit, making it all the more special.

-If you are a fan of fountains and happen to visit Versailles on a Saturday or Sunday (between April and October) or on a Tuesday (from the end of May to the end of June) make sure not to skip the awe-inspiring Musical Fountains show.
-You can get tickets for that here or here.
+If you are a fan of fountains and happen to visit Versailles between April and October make sure not to skip the awe-inspiring Musical Fountains show.
+Just make sure to get tickets for the Musical Fountains show in advance.